FinDockLabs/guided-matching-examples/README.md

 IF REQUIRED FOR RULESET:

 4. Replace the Target name in the example JSON with the name of your Target.
-The location is marked“<Put here the name of your target>.
+The location is marked `<Put here the name of your target>`.
 5. Save your changes.

 ## Contributing